opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 !!! important

     If the submitted spreadsheet contains structural syntax errors or broken expression references, the background creation job will automatically safe-abort to prevent corruption.
-    The project generation status will display an `UNABLE_TO_CONTINUE` error code on the backend log dashboard, exposing a humanized chain-of-cause error output text file explaining which row or element caused the compilation failure.
+    The project generation status will display an `UNABLE_TO_CONTINUE` error code on the Job log, exposing the cause of error on the output logs explaining which row or element caused the compilation failure.

 ### Option 3: Clone an Existing Project
 :material-web: Web Interface